KilianKegel/toro-C-Library/README.md

 combined with a well-established and widely recognized development environment (like **Visual Studio 2022**), has made it challenging to get started with **UEFI Shell** programming for everyone.

-## Reimplementing LIBCMT.LIB for WinNT
+## Reimplementing LIBCMT.LIB for Windows NT

 The primary purpose of the **toro C Library** for WinNT is to validate C library compatibility on a Windows x64 platform for both **x86-32** and **x86-64** architectures.

 Typically, test programs are linked first against the original LIBCMT.LIB and then against the **toro C Library** for WinNT.
-This allows for a direct comparison of program behavior on Windows.<sup>4</sup>
+This allows for a direct comparison of program behavior on Windows.[<sup>4</sup>](https://github.com/KilianKegel/torito-C-Library/blob/master/footnotes/footnote-4.md)

 Most bugs and pitfalls can be identified, debugged, and resolved efficiently within the build and debug environment of Visual Studio 2022.